darthjee/kiroshi/README.md

 ## API Reference

 Kiroshi provides a simple, clean API focused on the `Kiroshi::Filters` class.
 Individual filters are handled internally and don't require direct interaction in most use cases.

-For detailed API documentation, see the [YARD documentation](https://www.rubydoc.info/gems/kiroshi/0.3.0).